Etejerina/a-walk-in-python/day_5.md

 ```

 > Note that we are just emulating the range built-in method.
 In a moment you will see why...
+> On another note, check the type hinting on that function and look into it.

 Now we have that function that looks pretty much like a regular function, except for the yield statement.
 The *yield* will return the value in the statement, and wait to continue the execution, but it needs to be done with the *next()* method, otherwise it would behave as a regular function.